 No strategy lasts forever.
 You will need to make strategy sessions a common practice so you may continue to evolve, improve, sharpen, and stay competitive, and ultimately achieve your aspirations.
 You need to see this as a process rather than a result.

 Yes, a strategy session can be risky.
-When run poorly, it can weaken your team, create distractions, and set unrealistic constraints.
+When ran poorly, it can weaken your team, create distractions, and set unrealistic constraints.
 However, if you follow the above framework, you’ll maximize the efficiency and momentum of your strategy session.

 P.S.
-Most of you think that in order to grow your business, you have to work harder and harder to bring customers in the door.
+Many of you think that in order to grow your business, you have to work harder and harder to bring customers in the door.
 But this isn’t always the case.
 Take advantage of our free strategy session.
 We have set aside some time for our most qualified team members to have a 1-on-1 strategy session with you to help you discover ways you can get more customers and profit.